surniaulula/wpsso-breadcrumbs/readme.txt

 <img class="readme-icon" src="https://surniaulula.github.io/wpsso-breadcrumbs/assets/icon-256x256.png">

-**No function files or theme templates to modify!**

-Simply activate / deactivate the plugin to enable / disable the addition of Schema BreadcrumbList markup.

-**WPSSO Breadcrumbs Markup uses Google's preferred Schema JSON-LD format.**
+**Uses Google's preferred Schema JSON-LD format.**

+**Most comprehensive Schema BreadcrumbsList markup of any plugin.**

 **Adds Schema BreadcrumbList markup to posts, pages, and custom post types.**

 **Select between using ancestors (page parents, grand-parents, etc.) or categories for breadcrumbs.**

-**Offers the most comprehensive Schema BreadcrumbsList markup of any plugin.**
+**No theme function or template files to modify!**

+Simply activate / deactivate the plugin to enable / disable the addition of Schema BreadcrumbList markup.

 **WPSSO Breadcrumbs Markup is *incredibly fast* and coded for performance:**